JoseAbreu28/JoseAbreu28.github.io/_pages/about.md

 permalink: /about/
 ---

-Here’s a draft for your blog introduction:

----

 Hello, I’m José Abreu, and I hold a degree in Computer and Network Security (Cybersecurity) from Escola Superior de Tecnologia e Gestão - Instituto Politécnico do Porto.
 I have a strong passion for Pentesting and Red Team operations, which drives my curiosity and constant learning in the cybersecurity field.